Thor manningi

-Thor manningi is a species of crustacean.
+Thor manningi is a species of shrimp.
 The common name for this species is the Manning grass shrimp.
 On average the life span in this species is 4 to 5 months.
 The species uses drag powered swimming to move from place to place.

+Distribution

+Thor manningi has an amphiamerican distribution, found in shallow coastal regions of the Western Atlantic, including off the coast of South Carolina in the United States, and the East Pacific.

+Reproduction

 Thor manningi is a trioecious species with males, females and protandrous hermaphrodites.
 Individuals approaching sex change have a mixture of male and female characteristics.
 In this species 50% of the population are males, 49% protandric hermaphrodites, and 1% are females.